rybinaanya/O-antigens/README.md

 __4. Search for and visualize candidate O-antigen operons__

-At this stage, we used a [script](https://github.com/rybinaanya/O-antigens/blob/main/search_visualize_operons.py) to search for candidate O-antigen operon genes from GFF annotation, the numbers of operons in which these genes are present, as well as the boundaries of these operons.
+At this stage, we used [Python script](https://github.com/rybinaanya/O-antigens/blob/main/search_visualize_operons.py) to search for candidate O-antigen operon genes from GFF annotation, the numbers of operons in which these genes are present, as well as the boundaries of these operons.
 Operon numbers and gff files were used to visualize candidate O-antigen operons.

 Example of operon search and operon visualization in _Xenorhabdus_ could be found [here](https://github.com/rybinaanya/O-antigens/blob/main/Examples/Xenorhabdus_example.ipynb).

 __5. (OPTIONAL) Validate boundaries of candidate O-antigen operons and find annotation of a gene__

-* In the case when the boundaries of operons are in doubt, we used [Python script](https://github.com/rybinaanya/O-antigens/blob/main/get_sequence.py) to extract  DNA fragment(operon edge) and its upstream and downstream 300-nucleotide region to validated boundaries using BPROM and FindTerm.
+In the case when the boundaries of operons are in doubt and if annotation of a gene was undefined, we used [this script](https://github.com/rybinaanya/O-antigens/blob/main/get_sequence.py) to extract DNA fragment to validate boundaries using BPROM and FindTerm and to clarify annotation using BLAST and ORFfinder.

-* Sometimes annotation of a gene was undefined.
-In that case, we extracted DNA fragment covering the respective gene using [Python script](https://github.com/rybinaanya/O-antigens/blob/main/get_sequence.py) and clarified annotation of resulting sequence using BLAST and ORFfinder.

 __6. Codon-based test of neutrality__